B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Introduction

 \section{Introduction}

-In the last decade, with the advent of the Internet of Things (IoT), embedded sensors have been integrated into personal devices such as smartphones and smartwatches but also into clothes and objects of daily life.
-This has pushed the definition of research directions and the development of smart applications for Human Activity Recognition (HAR).
-Meanwhile, HAR has become a popular topic due to its importance in many areas, including health care, well-being, interactive gaming, sports, and monitoring of activities of daily life (ADLs) in general, in both controlled and uncontrolled settings~\cite{bianchi2019iot,poli2020impact,demrozi2020human}.
+\IEEEPARstart{I}{n} the last decade, with the advent of the Internet of Things (IoT), embedded sensors have started to be integrated into personal devices such as smartphones, smartwatches, clothes, and objects of daily life.
+This has pushed the definition of new research directions and the development of smart applications for Human Activity Recognition (HAR).
+Meanwhile, HAR has become a popular topic due to its importance in many areas, including health care, well-being, interactive gaming, sports, and monitoring of Activities of Daily Life (ADLs), in both controlled and uncontrolled settings~\cite{bianchi2019iot,poli2020impact}.

+Among the different application scenarios, HAR is becoming more and more relevant, in particular, for monitoring and coaching the older population, since, according to the 2019 World Population Prospects~\cite{demrozi2021exploiting,UN19}, in 2018, for the first time in human history, persons aged 65+ years outnumbered children under five years.
+In fact, despite an increase in life expectancy, most people show a loss of self-efficacy as they age and a consequent reduction of the quality of their life~\cite{demrozi2019towards,demrozi2019indoor}.
+This decrease in autonomy, in conjunction with the necessity of changing some habits and acquiring new behaviors (e.g., taking medicine at periodic intervals) concerning ADLs requires innovative use of new technologies/techniques such as HAR~\cite{demrozi2021exploiting}.

 Despite its increasing importance, research on HAR encounters multiple difficulties.
-Among them, the most critical are: i) the variety of daily activities to be recognized, ii) the intra-subject and inter-subject movement variability, iii) the trade-off between performance and privacy, iv) the need of computational efficiency and their actual availability in embedded and portable devices where HAR algorithms should run, and v) the necessity of learning phases based on time-consuming data annotation processes~\cite{lara2012survey,fullerton2017recognizing}.
+Among them, the most critical are: i) the variety of daily activities to be recognized, ii) the intra-subject and inter-subject movement variability, iii) the trade-off between performance and privacy, iv) the need of computational efficiency and their actual availability in embedded and portable devices where HAR algorithms should run, and v) time-consuming data annotation processes~\cite{lara2012survey,fullerton2017recognizing,demrozi2021inertial}.